HELP FROM THE DEPARTMENT FOR EDUCATION

 The final decision on eligibility still lies with our partner university and where there is some debate over equivalency, they may still require the formal ENIC certificate.
 We will liaise with you about this.

 HELP FROM OUR PARTNER UNIVERSITIES

-After you have applied, our partner university may be able to help establish the equivalency of your degree and Maths & English GCSE-type qualifications by themselves.
-They will prioritise establishing this for actual applicants, rather than general enquirers.
+After you have applied for teacher training, our partner university may be able to help establish the equivalency of your degree and Maths, English & Science GCSE-type qualifications by themselves.
+They will prioritise such advice for actual applicants, rather than general enquirers.